Devoteam/CICD-toolbox/README.md

 DepShield: [![DepShield Badge](https://depshield.sonatype.org/badges/Devoteam/NetCICD-developer-toolbox/depshield.svg)](https://depshield.github.io)

 # Background
-When working on NetCICD, again and again, tools used changed their way of use.
+When working on [NetCICD](https://github.com/Devoteam/NetCICD), again and again, tools used changed their way of use.
 In addition, additional functionality was needed: some sort of SSO, Jupyter Notebook, Node Red, git, etc. Adding more tools made the tool chain more brittle every time.
 And what was worse: building it using VM ate CPU and memory, basically limiting the size of the simulations that can be done.
 In short: having a dependable pipeline is one complex thing, making sure it keeps on working is another.

+With the advent of [Cisco Modeling Labs](https://www.cisco.com/c/en/us/products/cloud-systems-management/modeling-labs/index.html) replacing VIRL, a new piece of the puzzle needed to be changed.

 With the amazing team of DevOps specialists at Devoteam, we started to develop a basic devops toolchain, containing most things you might need to get started on the click of a button.
 It is pre-configured and can be used to jumpstart a NetCICD project and based upon Docker to minimise the footprint on a local machine.